mayhashah7/mlops-sample-templates/README.md

 ## run-pipeline.yml

 This template kicks off the training job that you would fill in the details for within `train.yml`.
 The training pipeline can be expanded to include a data import step and an evaluation step.
 To run this step we would pass in our `pipeline_file` path and an experiment name.
-Our training job will also update the `run_id` variable
+Our training job will also update the `run_id` variable that will be used in our next step to register the model to our workspace.
+More information on creating training pipelines can be found here (https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-component-pipelines-cli).

+## register-model.yml

+This template access the model created in our prevous training job and registers it to our workspace.
+This yml template leveragtes the model name we provided in the `mlops-demo.yml`.
+Within the `az ml model create` command we would need to edit the model path to refect how we outputted our model in the training job.

+## online-endpoint.yml

+This template will either create a new online endpoint or update an existing endpoint depending on whether the workspace already has an endpoint with the same name provided by the variable in the `mlops-demo.yml`.
+An important note is in this example we will set all traffic to the newest deployment to an endpoint.
+Within our `online-deployment.yml` we would need to change the model name to match that model name you passed as the variable value in the `mlops-demo.yml`, we would need to update the path code_dcinfigur to your scoring file (depending on how your file heirarchy is set up)